nloury/prompt-instructions/instructions/python-standards.md

 - Use | for union types (e.g., `str | None`)
 - List explicit types accepted instead of typing.Any unless absolutely necessary.
 If using Any, please call this out with a rationale for doing so.
 - Optional can be inferred from the default value of None, so avoid using Optional
-- Use single quotes (') unless double quote is necessary
+- Use single quotes (') unless double quote is necessary.
+Use double quotes for strings that contain single quotes to avoid escaping.
 - Prefer fstrings for string formatting and concatenation

 ```python